leon3s/wireguard-gui/README.md

 </div>

+## IMPORTANT

+The snap version is currently not working, please use the .deb package instead.

 ## ❓ What is Wireguard GUI ?

 Wireguard GUI is a Debian/Linux application that allow you to manage your Wireguard VPN configuration.